Iron

 Does Iron cause weight gain?

-Weight gain related to iron therapy is a common problem in female patients with iron deficiency anemia.
-Patients under iron therapy should be counseled in terms of weight gain complication and benefits of diet and followed up serum ferritin and Hgb levels to prevent prolonged iron therapy.
+Weight gain related to iron routine is a common problem in female patients with iron deficiency anemia.
+Patients under iron routine should be counseled in terms of weight gain complication and benefits of diet and followed up serum ferritin and Hgb levels to prevent prolonged iron routine.

 Is it OK to take an iron supplement every day?